Do We Have Any Mathematical Proof That Pi Is Infinite?

 Two vertical lines flagged by one horizontal line: π (pi).
 You’ve probably heard or even used this symbol in your math class.
 The circumference of a circle is 2πr, where r is the radius of the circle.

 Have you ever wondered about the origin of pi?
-And do we have any proof that pi is infinite?
+And when people say pi is "infinite," is it the number itself that is endless, or just the string of digits we use to write it down?
 Moreover, is pi really what we think it is?

 The Origin Of Pi